pypa/distlib/docs/database.rst

    :synopsis: Functions to query and manipulate installed distributions.

 This module provides an implementation of :PEP:`376`.
-It was originally intended to land in :mod:`pkgutil`, but with the inclusion of Packaging in the standard library, it was thought best to include it in a submodule of :mod:`packaging`, leaving :mod:`pkgutil` to deal with imports.

 Installed Python distributions are represented by instances of :class:`Distribution`, or :class:`EggInfoDistribution` for legacy egg formats.